apokryptein/miniproxy/README.md

 # miniproxy

-A lighweight, fast TCP and SOCKS5 proxy written in Rust.
-Built for learning and practical use.
+A lighweight, fast TCP and SOCKS5 proxy written built for learning and practical use.

 ## Features